“Knowledge is power. Information is liberating.

 In addition to our Let’s Build a School Initiative, we have continued our efforts to offer educational opportunities for the students in our North Shore community.
 In the spring, we launched the Leap Forward! program at Hanalei and Kilauea Elementary schools.
 The program provides 6th graders the opportunity to work on the skills they will need to transition to middle school.
 The program will be offered at both Hanalei and Kilauea schools next spring.
 In the fall of this year, with the help of an award from the Hogan Business Competition in Honolulu (we were 3rd place finalists), we initiated an after-school program to help middle schoolers with their studies.

-In May, we made our “Big Reveal” of the land and kicked off our first fundraising effort for the charter school at the lovely home of Gayle Naylor.
+In May of 2018, we made our “Big Reveal” of the land and kicked off our first fundraising effort for the charter school at the lovely home of Gayle Naylor.
 In August, our 3rd annual Savor event was a great success at the new Porter Pavilion at Anaina Hou.
 We are happy to report that total fundraising for education this year has brought in close to $200,000 towards our initial goal of $500,000!
 With initial funding underway, we are excited to move forward with our school initiative as well as our after school programs and scholarship opportunities for our North Shore students.

 Please click on the links below to go directly to an article:

 We are dedicated to bringing a better education to our North Shore children.
 To help us in that effort, please consider donating your time and talents as a volunteer or funds to help us move forward in our quest to ensure a positive learning experience for all our students.

 Sign up to receive regular updates via email: